jpluimers/OpenSuSE.Tumbleweed.Server-Install/README.rst

 The easiest way to start a headless install is picking "Minimal server selection (text mode)" during installation.

 The problem however is that this indeed minimal.
 It is enforced by the ``patterns-openSUSE-minimal_base-conflicts`` [#patterns-openSUSE-minimal_base-conflicts]_ pattern which is part of the minimal install.

 It prevents some packages to install like ``mercurial``, ``php`` and ``python``.

-To prevent that, remove the ``patterns-openSUSE-minimal_base-conflicts`` package specific for the OpenSuSE version you use [#removeconflicts]_.
+To prevent that, remove the ``patterns-openSUSE-minimal_base-conflicts`` package specific for the OpenSuSE version you use [#removeconflicts_footnote]_.

 Do this **after** you've selected the patterns you want to install.
 Otherwise recommended packages can be installed potentially blowing your size.

 add git-extras
 --------------

-See the `git-extras Install documentation<>https://github.com/tj/git-extras/blob/master/Installation.md`_ for why/how.
+See the `git-extras Install documentation <https://github.com/tj/git-extras/blob/master/Installation.md>`_ for why/how.

 Just run this command::